Groundwater: Role in the water cycle

 Groundwater can be thought of in the same terms as surface water: inputs, outputs and storage.
-The natural input to groundwater is seepage from surface water.
+The natural input to groundwater is infiltration from surface water, which must then percolate downward to reach the groundwater.
 The natural outputs from groundwater are springs and seepage to the oceans.
-Due to its slow rate of turnover, groundwater storage is generally much larger (in volume) compared to inputs than it is for surface water.
-This difference makes it easy for humans to use groundwater unsustainable for a long time without severe consequences.
-Nevertheless, over the long term the average rate of seepage above a groundwater source is the upper bound for average consumption of water from that source.
+Groundwater storage can be much larger (in volume) compared to its inputs than surface water and have a slower turnover rate, though this depends on the features of the aquifer.
+This difference makes it easy for humans to use groundwater unsustainably for a long time without severe consequences.
+Nevertheless, over the long term the average rate of infiltration above a groundwater source plus input from streams is the upper bound for average consumption of water from that source.

 Groundwater is naturally replenished by surface water from precipitation, streams, and rivers when this recharge reaches the water table.

 Groundwater can be a long-term 'reservoir' of the natural water cycle (with residence times from days to millennia), as opposed to short-term water reservoirs like the atmosphere and fresh surface water (which have residence times from minutes to years).
 Deep groundwater (which is quite distant from the surface recharge) can take a very long time to complete its natural cycle.

 The Great Artesian Basin in central and eastern Australia is one of the largest confined aquifer systems in the world, extending for almost 2 million km2.
 By analysing the trace elements in water sourced from deep underground, hydrogeologists have been able to determine that water extracted from these aquifers can be more than 1 million years old.

 By comparing the age of groundwater obtained from different parts of the Great Artesian Basin, hydrogeologists have found it increases in age across the basin.
 Where water recharges the aquifers along the Eastern Divide, ages are young.
 As groundwater flows westward across the continent, it increases in age, with the oldest groundwater occurring in the western parts.
 This means that in order to have travelled almost 1000 km from the source of recharge in 1 million years, the groundwater flowing through the Great Artesian Basin travels at an average rate of about 1 metre per year.